 - 1. Gain advanced skills for working with Python and relational databases. - 2.
 Learn how to install the necessary drivers for connecting Python to a relational database. - 3.
-Learn how to use Python modules to connect to relational databases. - 4.
+Use Python modules to connect to relational databases. - 4.
 Learn how to create and model a database using a database management system. - 5.
 Work with the Structured Query Language (SQL) to retrieve and add data within a database management system. - 6.
-Learn how to use se Python code to create, retrieve, update, and delete (CRUD) data within a relational database. - 7.
-Learn how to use an Object Relational Mapping (ORM) language to in conjunction with Python to simplify Python coding with databases.
+Use Python code to create, retrieve, update, and delete (CRUD) data within a relational database. - 7.
+Use an Object Relational Mapping (ORM) language to in conjunction with Python to simplify Python coding with databases.